vtlim/Hv1/04_fep/postFEPvanilla/analysis/3_nonCovInts/README.md

     * *`mkdir -p analysis/1_rmsd analysis/2_ligClose analysis/3_nonCovInts`*
     * Copy the .tcl scripts and this procedure README to the nonCovInts directory (don't make a typo and forget the destination directory else you overwrite the node script!)

+0. Request an interactive job (not the qrsh-mc19).

 1. Acquire node network file with `getNodes.v5.tcl`.
 Use with *`vmdt -e getNodes.v5.tcl`*
     * Variables to change before using: [1] input/output directories, [2] PSF filename, [3] ligand residue